openjdk/jextract/doc/GUIDE.md

   directories representing the package structure under the `src` directory specified through `--output`)
 - `--library mylib` tells jextract that the generated bindings should load the library called `mylib`.
-(The section on [library loading](#library-loading) discusses how is done)
+(The section on [library loading](#library-loading) discusses how this is done)

 Note that specifying the wrong header file to jextract may result in errors during parsing.
 Please consult the documentation of the library in question about which header file should be included.
-This is also the header files that should be passed to jextract.
+This is also the header file that should be passed to jextract.
 If a library has multiple main header files, they can be passed to jextract by creating a new header file which `#include`s these header files, and then this new header file can be passed to jextract.